Maxime Cressy

-Maxime Cressy (born May 8, 1997) is a French-American professional tennis player.
-He has a career-high singles ranking of world No. 31 by the Association of Tennis Professionals (ATP), achieved on August 8, 2022.
-He has been ranked as high as world No. 117 in doubles, achieved on February 27, 2023.
-Cressy has won one title on the ATP Tour and three singles titles and two doubles titles on the ATP Challenger Tour.
+Maxime Cressy (born May 8, 1997) is a French-American inactive professional tennis player.
+He has a career-high singles ranking of world No. 31 by the ATP, achieved on 8 August 2022.
+He has been ranked as high as world No. 64 in doubles, achieved on 8 May 2023.
+Cressy has won one title on the ATP Tour and four singles titles and two doubles titles on the ATP Challenger Tour.
 Before 2018, he played for his country of birth, France.

+Early life and Juniors

+Maxime Cressy was born the youngest of three boys in Paris to a French father, Gérard, and an American mother, Leslie.
+She is a former university volleyball player at the University of Southern California and helped the team win two NCAA championships.
+He has two brothers.

+From 2009 to 2013, he trained at the Centre de ressources, d'expertise et de performance sportives de Provence-Alpes-Côte d'Azur in Saint-Raphaël, on the French Riviera, one of the most prominent training centers for tennis players in France.
+In 2014, he moved to the United States, where he joined a Californian academy.
+He did school at home at the French National Centre for Distance Education (CNED), where he had a French Baccalauréat.

+He made his debut in 2016 and won the Tallahassee Futures in December 2018.
+The following week he began representing the United States.

 College career

-On May 25, 2019, he and Keegan Smith won the 2019 NCAA tennis doubles championship at UCLA.
+On May 25, 2019, he and Keegan Smith won the 2019 NCAA tennis doubles championship at University of California, Los Angeles (UCLA).

 Professional career

-2019–20: Grand Slam debut in doubles and singles and first win
+2019–20: Grand Slam debut in doubles and singles, first win

 Cressy made his Grand Slam main draw debut at the 2020 US Open as a wildcard entrant where he reached the second round after defeating Jozef Kovalík.
 He lost in the second round to fourth seed Stefanos Tsitsipas.

 2021: Top 150 debut

 He qualified for the 2021 Australian Open and reached the second round by defeating Taro Daniel.
 However, he lost in the second round to sixth seed Alexander Zverev.

 After qualifying for the main draw at the 2021 US Open, Cressy won a five-set match with a fifth set tiebreak against ninth seed and two-time US Open semifinalist Pablo Carreño Busta, after coming back from two sets to love down to win in a tiebreak, saving four match points in the process.

 Cressy then qualified for the main draw at the 2021 BNP Paribas Open.
-He defeated Laslo Đere in the first round before falling to 11th seed Diego Schwartzman in 3 sets.
+He defeated Laslo Djere in the first round before falling to 11th seed Diego Schwartzman in 3 sets.
 Cressy served for the match against Schwartzman in the third set, but could not convert two match points.

 He reached the final in the 2021 Challenger Eckental where he lost to German Daniel Masur.
 As a result he hit a new career-high of world No. 128 on 8 November 2021.